 The meadow has become a pilgrimage site.
 It has grown into the Sanctuary of Fátima (Santuário de Nossa Senhora de Fátima).

-Marian apparitions seem silly – until you and your entire family sees one.
+Editor “Kiko” Keith ~ Marian apparitions seem silly – until you and your entire family sees one.
 It happened to me.
-Once upon a time, we had an old rock wall in the backyard.
+Once upon a time, we had an old rock wall in the backyard along the Hudson River.
 My partner excitedly reported seeing The Virgin there.
-Sure enough and all four of us, the entire family, saw her.
+I thought, “ya right.”
+But sure enough, there she was, plain as day, on the rock wall.
+The entire family saw her, all four of us.

-She was dressed like a Spanish queen.
+She was dressed like a Spanish queen in headdress and lace.
 My partner took it as a sign that Spain was part of our destiny.
 The Virgin was there for a few days and then faded away.

 The story doesn’t end there.
-Years later I start writing about La Virgen de Candelaria, patron saint of Tenerife in the Spanish, Canary Islands, and patroness of Black communities across the Americas.
+Years later I start writing about La Virgen de Candelaria, patron saint of Tenerife in the Spanish, Canary Islands, and patroness of the African Diaspora.
 When I found a photo of her, I almost fell over because I had seen her before ~ on the rock wall in my backyard.
+I think my partner was mistaken.
+The message was that my destiny was to write about Mother Africa.